elastic-rs/elastic/README.md

 }
 ```

-Using the `Date<EpochMillis>` type for the `timestamp`, we can correctly deserialise the document as a strongly typed object:
+Using the `Date` type for the `timestamp`, we can correctly deserialise the document as a strongly typed object:

 ```rust
 #[derive(Deserialize)]